Now that I’ve dished on my top ten recommended essential oils for soapmaking, I want to dig into the age old question of:

 This is starting to sound complicated, right?
 To make safe essential oil usage rate info more accessable to to the soapmaking community, I’ve created the EOCalc.
 With this tool, you can calculate safe usage rate for your own essential oil blends or you can explore fragrance blends from my personal formulary and submissions from our tribe.
 Check out everything to EOCalc can do for you!

-Compliance with the IFRA standards are on a volunteer basis, but are recommended.
+Compliance with the IFRA standard are on a volunteer basis but are recommended.
 While membership of the IFRA is usually out of reach for white cottage manufacturers (such as you and I), the standards and practices recommended by the IFRA are open for public viewing and understanding.

 The IFRA Code of Practice and the IFRA Standards Booklet are available on IFRA’s website: http://www.ifraorg.org